Andrew Davies and the magic of maps

 Andrew Davies: the face behind Mapping the Mountains

-In 1984, Andrew swapped the Pennine moors for the uplands of South Limburg.
+In 1984, Andrew swapped the Pennine moors for the Euregion.
 Since an early age he has had a fascination for maps, the mountains and the Great Outdoors.
 Of course, mountains and their legends cast a powerful spell on us, but we can find rich pickings closer to home too.

 Andrew, how did you develop a fascination for maps and the mountains?

 My father worked in insurance in Manchester city centre and one day he came home with a framed photograph of the Matterhorn which for many years afterwards took pride of place above the mantelpiece.
 Growing up, I became engrossed by the Matterhorn and its legends, not least the daredevil deeds of Edward Whymper and the first ascent of this awe-inspiring mountain.